Projection Inference for set-identified SVARs: Implementation of Baseline and Calibrated Projection

 As an example, we consider the demand-supply SVAR model studied in Section 5 of \cite{Baumeister_Hamilton:2014} [henceforth, BH].
-We fit a 6-lag VAR to U.S. data on growth rates of real labor compensation, $\Delta w_t$, and total employment, $\Delta n_t$, from 1970:Q1 to 2014:Q2.\footnote{Our selection is based on the fact that 6 is the smallest number of lags such that \text{CS}$(68\%;\mu)$ does not contain unstable VAR coefficients and non-invertible reduced-form covariance matrices. $68\%$ confidence sets correspond to a single standard deviation and are frequently used in applied macroeconomic research.
-The Bayes Information Criteria and the Information Criteria both select less than six lags.}
+We fit a 6-lag VAR to U.S.~data on growth rates of real labor compensation, $\Delta w_t$, and total employment, $\Delta n_t$, from 1970:Q1 to 2014:Q2.\footnote{Our selection is based on the fact that 6 is the smallest number of lags such that \text{CS}$(68\%;\mu)$ does not contain unstable VAR coefficients and non-invertible reduced-form covariance matrices. $68\%$ confidence sets are frequently used in applied macroeconomic research.
+The Bayes Information Criteria and the Akaike Information Criteria both select less than six lags.}

 Using our notation, the demand-supply SVAR can be written as:

 BH set-identify an expansionary demand and supply shock by means of the following sign restrictions:

 The sign restrictions state that a demand shock increases both real labor compensation and total employment, while a supply shock lowers wages but raises employment.